argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 #mpiexec -n ${NTOTRANKS} --ppn ${NRANKS_PER_NODE} --depth=${NDEPTH} --cpu-bind depth --env OMP_NUM_THREADS=${NTHREADS} -env OMP_PLACES=threads ./set_affinity_gpu_polaris.sh ./hello_affinity
 ```

+As in the previous example, the MPI ranks are spaced apart assuming the user wants to
+utilize all 64 logical cores (achieved by setting `NTHREADS=$NDEPTH` here).
+Set `NDEPTH=8;
-The OpenMP-related options are not needed if your application does not use
+NTHREADS=8` to spawn only 1 thread per physical core.
+The OpenMP-related options are not
-OpenMP.
-Nothing additional is required on the `mpiexec` command for
+needed if your application does not use OpenMP.
+Nothing additional is required on the
-applications that internally manage GPU devices and handle the binding of
+`mpiexec` command for applications that internally manage GPU devices and handle the
-MPI/OpenMP processes to GPUs.
+binding of MPI/OpenMP processes to GPUs.
 A small helper script is available for those with
 applications that rely on MPI to handle the binding of MPI ranks to GPUs.
-Some
+Some notes on
-notes on this helper script and other key differences with the early CPU
+this helper script and other key differences with the early CPU example follow.
-example follow.

 !!! info "`export MPICH_GPU_SUPPORT_ENABLED=1`"